ctp-eos/ctp-sci/C-Domain: The Mind of God.md

 - Training, study, and application of the CTPSci Sciences will/can lead anyone to better recall C-domain experiences incurred during one's sleep/rest cycle - as our C-body returns to C-domain each night.
 - Note: *(This is 'how' Drazen extracted direct information knowledge and observations while in C-domain - where we return to each night during the sleep cycle.
 Drazen's exceptional mind(s) and the make up of his C-body was/were able to recall this C-domain acculumated information is beyond the capacities of most individuals.)*
 - The issue is in that a human entity is much akin to a *'dual-boot'* partitioned Windows/Linux system and format(ted) where our non-physical C-body is structured in within two seperate groups of C-energy Units our non-physical C-body is comprised of.
-- We have two separate C/P minds responsible for governing actions/memories per each C/P-domain of concurrent existence(s).
+- We have two separate C/P minds responsible for governing actions/memories per each C/P-domain of concurrent C/P-existence(s).

 ---